jessepav/lacygoill-wiki-backup/vim/feature_request.md

 highlight the title of a fold with special colors, but not the rest of the line.

 ##
+# Provide a mechanism to annotate mappings (like tmux)?

+I'm not sure it's  a good idea.
+We need to experiment with  the feature in tmux to see how it works, how useful it is, and how it could be ported into Vim.

+##
 # Issues
 ## can't customize `C-k` when a dictionary completion is active